wjjessen/Practical-Machine-Learning/README.md

   * pml-project.html: raw html file of the project

-For a webpage showcasing this repository project, see this GitHub pages page:

 View this repository project rendered as a normal html page in your browser here:

 https://wjjessen.github.io/Practical-Machine-Learning/pml-project.html